Hey Kids (Start Here)

 “Good,” Telford said.
 “Shake it off.
 The LA aren’t flashy fighters.”

 Volker flinched.
-“Okay, I admit that was cool.”
+“Okay, I admit, that was cool.”

-“You’ve got a longer torso.”
+“You’ve got a long torso.”
 Telford stepped laterally, bare feet silent on the metal floor.
 “The LA style will work well for you.”
 He flicked his eyes up and down Volker’s frame.
 “You could end up with a pretty powerful build if you get serious about this.”

-“Like Tapes Guy,” Volker said mildly.
+“Like Tapes Guy,” Volker said.

 “Daniel Jackson?”